CSaltx/rnall/README.md

 ### Information

-This new module allows a superuser to change multiple filenames using a single command.
+This new module allows a user to change multiple filenames using a single command.
 Imagine a scenario where you are creating a OOP project and wanted to create some files for each class but decided to name them test in the meantime:
 ```bash
 >>> sudo touch test1 test2 test3
 ```